Skip to main content

 Examples where travel assistance may be provided are:

-Students living in Luton throughout the duration of their course from low income families and learners in local authority care or those that have recently left local authority care.
+Young people living in Luton throughout the duration of their course from low income families and learners in local authority care or those that have recently left local authority care.

 • enrolled on and attending a full time course engaged with learning or training at a further education institution, a school or academy, an authority maintained or assisted institution providing higher or further education

-• an establishment funded directly by the Education Funding Agency or a learning provider that is funded by the local authority to deliver n establishment funded directly by the Education Funding Agency or a learning provider that is funded by the local authority to deliver foundation learning or other accredited programmes of learning
+• an establishment funded directly by the Education Funding Agency or a learning provider that is funded by the local authority to deliver an establishment funded directly by the Education Funding Agency or a learning provider that is funded by the local authority to deliver foundation learning or other accredited programmes of learning

 • payments will be made directly into the student’s bank account on a half termly basis